stevecook23/angel-food/README.md

 + Clone the repository by running: git clone https://github.com/stevecook23/angel-food.git
 + Change directories into the cloned repository: cd angel-food

 Now you have a copy of the source code and can start to work on it.
+Bear in mind that the contents of the .env file, or the environment variables throughout the project, will not be publicly available - you will need to provide this file and these details yourself.

 ### Entity Relationship Document
 ![entity_relationship_document](readme_docs/testcases/entity_relationship_document.png "Entity Relationship Document")